davewsmith/toydeploy/README.md

 [![Playbooks](https://github.com/davewsmith/toydeploy/actions/workflows/lint.yml/badge.svg)](https://github.com/davewsmith/toydeploy/actions/workflows/lint.yml)
 [![Tests](https://github.com/davewsmith/toydeploy/actions/workflows/test.yml/badge.svg)](https://github.com/davewsmith/toydeploy/actions/workflows/test.yml)

-Working through what it takes to use Ansible to deploy a Flask app to a VM, to a Pi, and to an EC2 instance.
+Working through what it takes to use Terraform and Ansible to
+ * Build a local VM and deploy a Flask app into it
+ * Deploy the app to a local Raspberry Pi
+ * Provision an EC2 instance and deploy the app to it

 Why?
-Because scripting installs with bash was getting tedious, and I wanted to get some more experience with Ansible.
+Because scripting installs with bash was getting tedious, and I wanted to get more experience with Terraform and Ansible.

+Few original ideas here.
+This is mostly cobbled together from documentation, Youtube videos, random github repos I've found, and the occassional StackOverflow answer.

 Follow the fun in [NOTES](NOTES.md).